Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 4. Sessions, Tabs and User Journey Analysis

 Users do not navigate applications in linear paths.
-They open multiple tabs, switch between them, partially read content, encounter errors, and continue browsing.
+They open multiple tabs, switch between them, skim content, encounter errors, and continue browsing.

 Dash0 captures complete user sessions, including:

-- Browser tab creation and tab visibility changes
+• Browser tab creation, focus and visibility changes

-For each page view, waterfall timelines show how time is spent across document loading, resource fetching, backend requests, and user interactions.
-This makes it possible to understand not only that a page was slow or unstable, but why.
+For every page view, waterfall timelines break down where time is spent across document loading, resource fetching, backend requests, and user interactions.
+This makes it possible to understand not just that a page was slow or unstable, but why it happened and which part of the system was responsible.

 5. Frontend-to-Backend Correlation

 Website Monitoring in Dash0 extends beyond the browser.
-Frontend spans are correlated with backend distributed traces using trace context propagation.
+Frontend telemetry is automatically linked to backend distributed traces through OpenTelemetry trace context propagation, creating a continuous view from user interaction to backend execution.

-- Identifying which backend requests were triggered by a specific user session
+• See which backend requests were triggered by a specific user action or session

-- Navigating from a frontend session directly to the backend trace it produced
+• Jump directly from a frontend session to the backend trace it generated

-- Navigating from a backend trace back to the user session that triggered it
+• Navigate from a backend trace back to the real user session that initiated it

 6. Product & Marketing Use Cases